Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 • 2019 — Lady Gaga: Four outfit changes, all featuring Swarovski crystals

-• 2021 – Rihanna: Custom A$AP Rocky collaboration with Swarovski embellishments
+• 2021 — Rihanna: Custom collaboration with Swarovski embellishments

 • 2023 — Doja Cat: Full-body cat suit with Swarovski crystal details